padrino/padrino-recipes/README.md

 - deflect            - Deflect(DOS protection) via rack-contrib.
 - disqus             - Disqus Commenting System via disqus gem.
 - dreamhost          - Deploy your app on DreamHost.com.
-- exception_notifier - Send errors through mail or/and to redmine.
+- exception\_notifier - Send errors through mail or/and to redmine.
-- flash_session      - Middleware that help you in passing your session in the URI, when it should be in the cookie.
+- flash\_session      - Middleware that help you in passing your session in the URI, when it should be in the cookie.
 - googleanalytics    - Google Analytics via rack-google-analytic.
-- heroku             - Prepare app for deployment to Heroku ( Thanks to commuter )
+- heroku             - Prepare app for deployment to Heroku (thanks to commuter).
-- hoptoad            - HopToad notification via rack_hoptoad.
+- hoptoad            - HopToad notification via rack\_hoptoad.
-- jammit             - Add Asset Packaging via jammit-sinatra ( Thanks to railsjedi ).
+- jammit             - Add Asset Packaging via jammit-sinatra (thanks to railsjedi).
 - maintenance        - Maintenance page plugin via rack-maintenance.
 - omniauth           - Authentication Plugin for OAuth2, Facebook, Twitter, Campfire via omniauth.
 - openid             - OpenID authentication via rack-openid.